icebob/moleculer-java-site/src/moleculer-web.md

 ## Built-in Middlewares

-Moleculer API Gateway contains many pre-built HTTP Middlewares.
+Moleculer API Gateway contains many pre-built HTTP `Middlewares`.
 These Middleware's can be integrated into web applications to speed up application development.

 ### ServeStatic Middleware

-Middleware to serve files from a specified root directory.
-If the file is not found, it sends a 404 response.
-ServeStatic supports content compression, automatic "Content-Type" detection, and ETAGs.
+`Middleware` to serve files from a specified root directory.
+If the file is not found, it sends a 404 response. `ServeStatic` supports content compression, automatic "Content-Type" detection, and ETAGs.
 The specified directory (the "/www" in the example below) can be in the file system or on the classpath.